 An Ohio registered agent (also called a statutory agent) serves as your company's official point person for all state and legal communications.

-Your registered agent is essentially your legal early warning system, accepting service of process documents (legal papers) and compliance reminders that, if overlooked, could jeopardize your good standing with the Ohio Secretary of State.
+Your registered agent is your legal early warning system, accepting service of process documents (legal papers) and compliance reminders that, if overlooked, could jeopardize your good standing with the Ohio Secretary of State.
 Their responsibilities include:

 How do Ohio registered agents manage compliance information?